Open-EO/openeo.org/documentation/1.0/datacubes.md

 <figure>
     <img src="./datacubes/dc_timeseries.png" alt="Datacube timeseries">
-    <figcaption>An examplary datacube with x, y, bands and time dimension.</figcaption>
+    <figcaption>An examplary datacube with 4 dimensions: x, y, bands and time.</figcaption>
 </figure>

 It is important to understand that datacubes are designed to make things easier for us, and are not literally a cube, meaning that the above plot is just as good a representation as any other.
 That is why we can switch the dimensions around and display them in whatever way we want, including the view below:

 <figure>
     <img src="./datacubes/dc_flat.png" alt="Datacube flat representation">
     <figcaption>This is the 'raw' data collection that is our example datacube.
-The grayscale images are colored for understandability.</figcaption>
+The grayscale images are colored for understandability, and dimension labels are displayed.</figcaption>
 </figure>

 ## Dimensions